Shaker of Hell: Captain Moroni

 The bitterness and hatred the Nephites and Lamanites held for each other were multiplied as people abandoned both sides to flee to the other.
 The Lamanites held a 50-year-old grudge against the Nephites when a small group of Nephite dissenters, the priest of King Noah, abducted women from the Lamanites and forced them into marriage.
 That caused a war.

 Then those very priests of Noah joined the Lamanites to fight against their former countrymen.
-This group of priests and their descendants incited so much hatred for the Nephites among the Lamanites.
-As more people deserted the Nephites in disillusioned fashion for one reason or another, Nephite treasonous abandonment reached a zenith when a community of Nephites called the Zoramites joined the Lamanites, which started another long war.
+This group of priests and their descendants incited hatred for the Nephites among the Lamanites.
+As more people deserted the Nephites in disillusioned fashion for one reason or another, the stage was set for mass aggression when a community of Nephites called the Zoramites joined the Lamanites starting another long war.

 The Zoramites had developed their own religious traditions that excluded the poor of their community.
 The high priest of the Church of Christ over the people of Nephi, Alma, went to this group of people to reclaim them to the faith.
 After he finished teaching with his missionary companion, Amulek, the people rejected their words and cast them and those who agreed with them out of the territory.